Atchaya-D/employee-attrition-prediction/README.md

 What the application does

-• Shows the total number of employees
-• Shows the number of employees who left the organization
-• Calculates the overall attrition rate
-• Displays attrition based on department
-• Displays attrition based on job role
-• Displays attrition based on overtime
-• Predicts attrition for a new employee
-• Shows the probability of employee attrition
+â€¢ Shows the total number of employees â€¢ Shows the number of employees who left the organization â€¢ Calculates the overall attrition rate â€¢ Displays attrition based on department â€¢ Displays attrition based on job role â€¢ Displays attrition based on overtime â€¢ Predicts attrition for a new employee â€¢ Shows the probability of employee attrition

 Technologies Used

-• Python
+â€¢ Python
-• Pandas
+â€¢ Pandas
-• NumPy
+â€¢ NumPy
-• Scikit-learn
+â€¢ Scikit-learn
-• Joblib
+â€¢ Joblib
-• Streamlit
+â€¢ Streamlit
-• Jupyter Notebook
+â€¢ Jupyter Notebook

 Machine Learning